thegreathir/jigarpich/README.md

 A timer tracks how long each team takes to explain and guess the words.
 The team with the least total time emerges as the winner, making the game a fast-paced rush to be both accurate and efficient!

+To enjoy the game, simply send a text to [@jigarpichbot](https://t.me/jigarpichbot) on Telegram.

 ## Technology Stack
 * [teloxide](https://github.com/teloxide/teloxide): This library simplifies interactions with the Telegram Bot API, helping with handling updates, creating commands, and managing different states of the bot.
 * [dashmap](https://github.com/xacrimon/dashmap): A highly efficient concurrent hashmap that enables high-speed operations, even with multiple threads interacting with the map.